All Items by Source

 This source is an open access digital collection of alternative press newspapers, magazines and journals, drawn from the special collections of participating libraries.
 These periodicals were produced by feminists, dissident GIs, campus radicals, Native Americans, anti-war activists, Black Power advocates, Hispanics, LGBT activists, the extreme right-wing press and alternative literary magazines during the latter half of the 20th century.

-JSTOR Arts & Sciences I Some full text available
+JSTOR Some full text available

 Arts and Sciences I includes 119 core titles in twenty-one disciplines such as ecology, economics, history, mathematics, political science, and sociology, statistics.